Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Preliminaries

 The following is an example of a structured Isar proof, where we use \isa{[...]} to elide some of the commands used to discharge proof obligations:

-Throughout the paper, we present many examples of apply scripts and structured Isar.
-As the proof state is not explicit in apply scripts, we use comments (denoted by \isa{(* ... *)}) to describe relevant information about the state (goals, facts in the context, etc.) at key steps.
+Throughout the paper, we present many examples of apply-style and structured Isar proofs.
+As the proof state is not explicit in apply-style proofs, we use comments (denoted by \isa{(* ... *)}) to describe relevant information about the state (goals, facts in the context, etc.) at key steps.
 Note that when we write ``\isa{apply m (* ... *)}'', we intend the comment to indicate information about the proof state \tit{after} \isa{m} is applied.
-We also use the standard Isabelle convention of indenting each proof command by $n - 1$ spaces beyond the baseline indentation of $2$, where $n$ is the number of goals in the proof state when the command is invoked.
+We also use the common Isabelle convention of indenting each proof command by $n - 1$ spaces beyond the baseline indentation of $2$, where $n$ is the number of goals in the proof state when the command is invoked.